 Nele Marianne Ewers-Peters

-Dr. Ewers-Peters completed her PhD in International Relations at the University of Kent in 2019 and was Doctoral Visiting Scholar at Katholieke Universeit Leuven.
+Ewers-Peters studied European Studies, Social Sciences and International Relations in Germany, Finland and the United Kingdom.
+She completed her Ph.D. in International Relations at the University of Kent in 2019 and was Doctoral Visiting Scholar at Katholieke Universeit Leuven.
 In her thesis titled, "How Member States Matter for the EU-NATO Interorganisational Relationship: A Typology," she analyzed how member states seek to shape cooperation between the European Union and NATO.
 She developed a typology of member states, which she applied to examine the role of member states in this particular relationship.
-Her additional research interests include the EU’s relations with other regional organisations such as the African Union and ASEAN, as well as the role of the European External Action Service in EU diplomacy.
+Her additional research interests include the EU’s relations with other regional organizations such as the African Union and ASEAN, as well as the role of the European External Action Service in EU diplomacy.